altmp/altv-docs/articles/troubleshooting/client.md

 5. At "Applications" section select the entry "altv"
 6. At "Action" column select "Always ask"
 7. The next time you will be asked if you want to use the new entry.

-* GET only
-  * Return JSON Object
-  * If abused you can be banned from using the API

-* GET only
-  * Return JSON Object
-  * If abused you can be banned from using the API